etn-ccis/blui-react-workflows/login-workflow/docs/language-support.md

 The Auth Workflow is configured with two separate namespaces for resources:

--   The `pxb` namespace contains strings that are used internally in the workflow screens
+-   The `blui` namespace contains strings that are used internally in the workflow screens
 -   The `app` namespace is where your app-specific UI strings are placed

 > The `app` namespace is set as the default so that you do not need to prefix any of your resource IDs.